RemiPoletoukhine/ProjectSAP/README.md

 # ProjectSAP
-That's a project for Data Science position in SAP
+That's a project for Data Science position at SAP